GoogleCloudPlatform/appengine-symfony-starter-project/README.md

 1. If you see errors about missing the default Cloud Storage bucket, follow the [cloud integration instructions][gcs_setup] to create a default bucket for your project.

-1. It may be useful to **clear the cache**.
-You can do this by issuing a **GET** request to `https://YOUR_PROJECT_NAME.appspot.com/clear_cache.php`.
-You will be promoted for authentication, and then the script will delete symfony's cache from your Cloud Storage Bucket.

 ## Contributing
 Have a patch that will benefit this project?
 Awesome!
 Follow these steps to have it accepted.